CSC207-UofT/course-project-uwutever/README.md

 the topic at the University of Toronto, in the Fall 2021 term.

-Our project aims to facilitate the teaching of regular expressions in computational language theory by providing features such as text string and regular expression matching and Finite State Automata (*FSA*) visualization.
+Our project aims to facilitate the teaching of regular expressions in computational language theory by providing features such as matching between text strings and  a regular expression, visualization of Finite State Automata (*FSA*).

 Contributors: Kevin Gao, Hanrui Fan, Arkaprava Choudhury, Brian Ho, Franklin Yeung, Letian Cheng